minio/simdcsv/README.md

 	instr = strings.Replace(instr, `"Griesemer"`, "Gries\remer", 1)     // carriage return in quoted field not followed by newline  --> not treated as newline
 ```

-So the input data is as shown below in hexadecimal dump with a mix of carriage return and newline lines along with normally terminated lines.
-Also one quoted field contains a carriage return and newline pair (which `encoding\csv` filters out to just a newline character) as well as another quoted field that just contains a carriage return character which is copied unchanged to the resulting output.
+So the input data is (as shown below in hexadecimal dump) a mix of carriage return and newline lines along with normally terminated lines.
+Also one quoted field contains a carriage return and newline pair (which `encoding\csv` filters out to just a newline character) as well as another quoted field that contains just a carriage return character which is copied unchanged to the resulting output.

 ```
 === RUN   TestExample